 PEP is a two-year graduate program that prepares its participants for rewarding careers as Judaic Studies teachers in Jewish day schools in North America.
 PEP is located at the Pardes Institute of Jewish Studies in Jerusalem.

 PEP opened in 2000.
-141 Educators have graduated and teach in about 50 Jewish day schools (Community, Conservative, Reform, and Orthodox) throughout North America.
-The program is funded by the AVI CHAI Foundation.
+164 Educators have graduated and teach in about 50 Jewish day schools (Community, Conservative, Reform, and Orthodox) throughout North America.

 As Jewish educators, our graduates are called upon to teach, facilitate discussion and lead experiential activities about Israel in their day schools.
 As such, it is invaluable for them to live in Jerusalem for an extended, immersive period and to experience “real life” in Israel – its day-to-day routine; contact with Israelis; and the cycle of the Jewish/Israeli calendar, including religious holidays, national highlights and cultural events.
 Additionally, Educators participate in Pardes tiyulim, trips and retreats throughout the year, as well as community service in the greater Jerusalem area.
 Finally, seminars are provided for Educators offering background and skills to teach about Israel.